- Turning complexity into clarity

 Navigating beyond Brexit

 The transition period has ended.
 Many questions remain.
-The UK government and the European Commission have published the draft agreements and draft declarations which comprise the agreement in principle on the future UK-EU relationship that was reached at the negotiators' level.
+The new body of retained EU law has now been created, the remaining withdrawal agreement provisions have come into operation, and the future relationship agreements (including the UK-EU trade and co-operation agreement) have started to apply on a provisional basis.
 Legal professionals will have to make sense of this for their clients while keeping track of the new regulatory framework as it develops.

-Confidently, advise clients and mitigate the high-impact risks surrounding the post transition period with the most current and high-quality insight possible.
+Advise clients confidently and mitigate the high-impact risks surrounding the post transition period with the most current and high-quality insight possible.

 With the unique combination of Practical Law and Westlaw Edge, you can get up to speed quickly and stay ahead of the game.

 Discover our Legislation Compare Tool and UK-EU Divergence Tracker